-Purpose: To define the requirements for the effective management of individual employee's health in the workplace.
+Purpose: To define the arrangements for the effective management of individual employee's health in the workplace.

-The health of individuals must be safeguarded at all times by a robust health risk management programme.
-The programme must achieve compliance with statutory obligations and medical standards by delivering health assessments aligned to specific job roles.
+The health of individuals should be safeguarded at all times by a robust health risk management programme.
+The programme should achieve compliance with statutory obligations and medical standards by delivering health assessments aligned to specific job roles.
 Health and medical surveillance procedures as determined by risk assessment will identify, evaluate and control potential exposure to health hazards.

-Requirements Supporting Guidance 1. placement/secondment to a subject to periodic medical re Individual physical and p Individual fitness meets (e.g. Large Goods Vehic Individual fitness to per health and safety or that essed before employment commences or before new role based on a risk assessment, and may eview during employment to establish: esychological capacity; mandatory medical standards for specific tasks le (LGV) and fork lift truck driving); form the task effectively without risk to his/her of colleagues, contractors and third parties; at require management under the provisions of OHAG GN 1.3 2. should be implemented.
-The assessments and health sur sks have been identified, suitable control measurhese should include the requirement for he veillance procedures as required by their job role acupational health advice and hygiene evaluation. alth 3. physical, biological, mechan their job roles to the Occup health assessments with fitne determine fitness for role.
-T Id be in place to communicate individual exposure ical, chemical or psychosocial hazards in relation eational Health Services team to ensure appropriess criteria/medical screening standards can be seen this process must include the exposure to any rest to existing work activities or the requirement for rest. n to iate et to new 4. control of health risks.
-Proc monitor the health risks and certain individuals and vulner - Young persons - Night workers - Lone workers - Migrant workers esses should be established for the elimination tess should be implemented to identify, assess advise on control strategies to protect the health rable groups, including: - Disabled persons - Home workers - Temporary workers g age, in particular new or expectant mothers and
+surveillance procedures as determined by risk assessment will identify, evaluate and control potential exposure to health hazards. exposi Requirements Supporting Guidance 1.
+Individuals should be assessed before employment commences or before placement/secondment to a new role based on a risk assessment, and may be subject to periodic medical review during employment to establish: Working Time Directive 0 Individual fitness meets mandatory medical standards for specific tasks (e.g. Large Goods Vehicle (LGV) and fork lift truck driving); Individual fitness to perform the task effectively without risk to his/her own health and safety or that of colleagues, contractors and third parties; Any health problems that require management under the provisions of the Disability Discrimination Act (DDA); OHAG GN 1.3 2.
+Where potential ill health risks have been identified, suitable control measures should be implemented.
+These should include the requirement for health assessments and health surveillance procedures as required by their job role and determined by competent occupational health advice and hygiene evaluation.
+3. Additionally, a process should be in place to communicate individual exposure to physical, biological, mechanical, chemical or psychosocial hazards in relation to their job roles to the Occupational Health Services team to ensure appropriate health assessments with fitness criteria/medical screening standards can be set to determine fitness for role.
+This process should include the exposure to any new health risks such as changes to existing work activities or the requirement for new substances or chemicals.
+4. Effective documented processes should be established for the elimination or control of health risks.
+Process should be implemented to identify, assess and monitor the health risks and advise on control strategies to protect the health of certain individuals and vulnerable groups, including:- OHAG GN 1.4 Disability Discrimination Act 99999 Young Persons Night workers Lone Workers Migrant Workers Women of child-bearing age, in particular new or expectant mothers Disabled persons Home workers Temporary workers Management of Health & Safety at Work Regulations Guidance